lidofinance/community-staking-module/docs/src/src/CSParametersRegistry.sol/contract.CSParametersRegistry.md

 ### setDefaultAllowedExitDelay

-set default value for allowed exit delay.
+set default value for allowed exit delay in seconds.
 Default value is used if a specific value is not set for the curveId

 ```solidity